alwaysdata/documentation/accounts/permissions.en.md

 {{% notice note %}}
 It is possible to remove the permissions we have on other profiles.
 The removal is not done finely, they will all be deleted.
 {{% /notice %}}

+{{% notice note %}}
+When creating permissions to an email address that does not have an alwaysdata profile, that person will receive an email to initialize its profile.
+{{% /notice %}}